Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Extensions and Discussion

 \section{Extensions and Discussion}

 Our main results can also be extended to the following settings.
 In Section \ref{sec: sparse-graphon-estimation}, we consider sparse graphon estimation, and present a corresponding low-degree polynomial lower bound.
 Section \ref{sec: biclustering} considers the estimation problem under a biclustering structure with additive Gaussian noise, which can be regarded as an extension of the SBM to rectangular matrices.
-Finally, in Section \ref{sec: upper-bound-Mkpq}, we show that our main result Theorem \ref{th: comp-limit-graphon-est} leads to a sharp computational lower bound under the prior distribution $\bbP_{\SBM (p,q)}$ supported on $\cM_k'$ for all $2\leq k\leq n$, and discuss a potential open problem for the original SBM space $\cM_k$ when $k>\sqrt{n}$.